 Good question.
-Every time you plug an unknown flash drive into your computer, you’re taking a risk because a USB drive can spread malware along with the data, as well as attract it.
+Every time you plug an unknown flash drive into your computer, you’re taking a risk because a USB drive can spread malware as well as attract it.
 Have you ever heard “My flashdrive ate my homework” as an excuse?
 It could happen.
 Here’s how avast! can help.

-Avast!
-Antivirus comes with a number of pre-defined scans installed including the ability to scan any removable storage device that is connected to your computer, such as USB flash drives, external hard drives, etc. It will scan the drive to detect potential “auto-run” programs that may try to launch when the device is connected.
+Avast! security products come with a number of pre-defined scans installed including the ability to scan any removable storage device that is connected to your computer, such as USB flash drives, external hard drives, etc. It will scan the drive to detect potential “auto-run” programs that may try to launch when the device is connected.

 This week we welcomed our Estonian translator Lauri Säde to our office in Prague, after a long 24-hour drive from his hometown of Tartu in south-east Estonia.